Burndown charts

 View the burndown chart

-The burndown chart is available for both current and historical sprints, allowing you to track active progress or review past performance.
+The burndown chart is available for active and completed sprints, allowing you to track current progress or review past performance.
+You can view it on a dedicated page or within the Sprint details dialog.

-2. Click the ellipsis (...) icon next to the current sprint's duration and select View sprint details.
+1. Click the ellipsis (...) icon in the sprint header.

 3. Scroll to the Burndown chart section at the bottom of the dialog.